cpgillem/markdown-publisher/README.md

 This module provides functions for reading and writing text from files and converting that text across formats.

+### Features
+- Functions for reading and writing to files
+- Functions for converting syntaxes
+- Batch processing support

 ### Functions

 *This module is a work in progress but this is a general list of what will be implemented.*